Using .env File in CodeIgniter 3

 Conclusion

-Accessing the last executed SQL query in CodeIgniter is a powerful feature that can significantly speed up debugging and development.
+Accessing the last executed SQL query is a powerful feature that can significantly speed up debugging and development.
 Whether you’re using CodeIgniter 3 or 4, the framework provides convenient tools to track your database interactions.

 Make sure to leverage this feature wisely, especially when you’re optimizing queries or tracking down elusive bugs.